General remarks

 The use of nickel grids is recommended, especially if silver enhancement procedures are intended.

 For most applications grids are floated on top of drops of immune reagents displayed on a sheet of Parafilm™.
 They are washed on larger drops of buffer.
-Whenever larger series of grids or coated grids need to be processed, the use of microtiter plates is preferred during incubations to avoid the risk of cross-contamination (e.g. Falcon 3034, Falcon Plastics, Oxnard, CA 93030, USA).
+Whenever larger series of grids or coated grids need to be processed, the use of microtiter plates is preferred during incubations to avoid the risk of cross-contamination (e.g., Falcon 3034, Falcon Plastics, Oxnard, CA 93030, USA).

 Transfer of the grids from droplet to droplet or from well to well can be performed with fine forceps.
 Preferably, a metal loop of 3.2 mm initial diameter made of nickel-coated copper wire of 0.2 mm thickness is used.
 The loops are flattened between flat beaks of a vice.
-The use of such loops diminishes the risk of contamination and greatly facilitates transfer of grids.
+The use of such loops diminishes the risk of contamination and facilitates transfer of grids.

-Procedures for marking
+Procedures for marking during post embedding immunolabeling

 Procedures can e.g. be found in the CRC Press-edition “Immunogold Labeling in Cell Biology”, A.J. erkley & J.L.M.
 Leunissen eds., (1989), Boca Raton, Florida.In addition the issues of the Academic Press edition “Colloidal Gold”, M.A.
 Hayat ed., (1989), San Diego, California are highly recommended.